Prince Edward and Sophie welcomed on second leg of Caribbean tour

 - Published

-The Earl and Countess of Wessex met dancers, athletes and national birds on the second leg of their Caribbean tour.
+The Earl and Countess of Wessex have met dancers, athletes and national birds on the second leg of their Caribbean tour.

-The couple had a warm reception as they landed in St Vincent and the Grenadines.
+The royals were given a warm reception as they landed in St Vincent and the Grenadines on the tour to mark the Platinum Jubilee.

-However, during the Platinum Jubilee tour, the royal couple was also met with a small protest against British colonialism.
+But later a small group gathered to protest against British colonialism.

-Prince Edward and Sophie postponed their planned trip to Grenada after discussions with the island's leaders.
+Ahead of the trip, the couple postponed their planned visit to Grenada after discussions with the island's leaders.

-A recent tour of the Duke and Duchess of Cambridge was axed after opposition from locals.
+Previously, the Duke and Duchess of Cambridge cancelled a visit to a Belize village on their Caribbean tour axed after opposition from locals.

-As they landed, Prince Edward and Sophie were greeted by scouts and girl guides as well as their second red carpet and guard of honour of the Caribbean tour.
+As Prince Edward and Sophie landed on the island, they were greeted by scouts and girl guides as well as their second red carpet on the tour and a guard of honour.

-Governor general Dame Susan Dougan and acting prime minister Montgomery Daniel welcomed Prince Edward.
+Governor general Dame Susan Dougan and acting prime minister Montgomery Daniel welcomed Prince Edward, the Queen's youngest son.

-The Countess of Wessex visited a community college to watch a dance performance and met two groups - Persons With Disabilities and the Society Of And For The Blind - in her role as a global ambassador for the International Agency for the Prevention of Blindness.
+The Countess of Wessex visited a community college to watch a dance performance and met two groups - Persons With Disabilities and the Society of and for the Blind - in her role as a global ambassador for the International Agency for the Prevention of Blindness.

-Meanwhile, Prince Edward met with Commonwealth Games athletes and watched a race held in honour of the Platinum Jubilee and a T10 women's cricket match.
+Meanwhile, Prince Edward met Commonwealth Games athletes and watched a race held in honour of the Platinum Jubilee and a T10 women's cricket match.

 But about 15 protesters displayed banners reading "end to colonialism" and "£CompensationNow" as the couple travelled to Government House in St Vincent and the Grenadines on Saturday.